 [PP2] V. Kompella, M. Stollenga, M. Luciw, J. Schmidhuber.
 Continual curiosity-driven skill acquisition from high-dimensional video inputs for humanoid robots.
 Artificial Intelligence, 2015.

-J. Schmidhuber (2020).
+J. Schmidhuber (AI Blog, 2020).
 30-year anniversary of planning & reinforcement learning with recurrent world models and artificial curiosity (1990).
 This work also introduced high-dimensional reward signals, deterministic policy gradients for RNNs,

 the GAN principle (widely used today).
 Agents with adaptive recurrent world models even suggest a simple explanation of consciousness & self-awareness.

 An on-line algorithm for dynamic reinforcement learning and planning

 Networks, San Diego, volume 2, pages 253-258, 1990.